SunkenPotato/sunkenpotato.github.io/content/_index.md

 ## I'm SunkenPotato

 I build websites, and some small apps for myself. \
-I am really interested in photography, but still a beginner
+I am really interested in photography, but still a beginner. \
+I also play guitar as a hobby.

 Contact me: Check [about](/about)